peter812/PRM/replit.md

 ### Data Storage Solutions

 The application uses an **external PostgreSQL database** (pbe.im:3306) for all persistent data, configured via the `DATABASE_URL` environment variable.
 Drizzle ORM provides type-safe database queries and migrations, following a schema-first approach.
-Key tables include `users`, `people`, `notes`, `interactions`, `relationships`, `relationship_types`, `groups`, `group_notes`, and `session`.
+Key tables include `users`, `people`, `notes`, `interactions`, `relationships`, `relationship_types`, `groups`, `group_notes`, `api_keys`, and `session`.
 Foreign key relationships with cascade deletion and array type support are utilized.
 Drizzle-Zod is used for runtime data validation, sharing schema definitions between frontend and backend.
 Session-based authentication is implemented using `express-session` with a PostgreSQL session store.

+### Authentication & API Access

+The application supports two types of API access:

+**Internal (Web UI):**
+- Session-based authentication using `express-session` with PostgreSQL session store
+- Automatic token management for seamless user experience
+- User creation is disabled by default after initial setup - can only be enabled after database reset

+**External (API Keys):**
+- API keys can be generated from Settings > API Settings page
+- Keys are stored as hashed values (similar to passwords) for security
+- Each key has a user-friendly name and tracks last usage timestamp
+- Raw API key is shown only once during creation (never stored or displayed again)
+- Keys can be deleted at any time from the API Settings page
+- **IMPORTANT:** The `api_keys` table is NEVER included in data exports for security

+**User Creation Flow:**
+- New user creation is disabled by default after initial setup
+- User creation is only enabled after a database reset operation
+- Welcome page (`/welcome`) redirects authenticated users to `/me`
+- After successful account creation, users are redirected to `/me` instead of root
+- Database reset flow: reset → enable user creation → redirect to `/welcome` for new account creation

 ### Key Features & Design Decisions